Saujanya-rajvanshi/Arrays-/README.md

 - [Problem Solving Techniques](#Problem-Solving-Techniques)
 - [Platforms for Practice](#Problem-Solving-Techniques)

 # Basic
 * elements aranged in continuous memory
 * elements are of same type

-* if array declare in main then it is filled with garbage value
+* if array declare in main then it is filled with garbage value - (local)  - size can be max 10^6
-* if array declare in main then it is filled with 0
+* if array declare in main then it is filled with 0 - (global) -  - size can be max 10^7

 ## Array: Advantages & Disadvantages